kyledavis109/Music-Exploration-App-API/README.md

 CLIENT_SECRET=
 ```

-6. Pick a PORT number and assign it to `PORT=` environmental variable.
+6. Pick a PORT number and assign it to `PORT=` as an environmental variable.

 7. You will now need to setup a Spotify Developer account to obtain a `CLIENT_ID` and a `CLIENT_SECRET` to communicate with the Spotify API.
 A guide and documentation is available at [Spotify Developer Docs](https://developer.spotify.com/documentation/web-api/quick-start/).